Xilinx-CNS/kubernetes-onload/README.md

 ```
 $ oc get image | grep onload
 ```
-Remove any outstanding manually with `oc image delete`.
+Remove any outstanding manually with `oc delete image`.
 (Not providing any automated invocation to prevent removal of the false-positive images.)

 Copyright (c) 2023 Advanced Micro Devices, Inc.